Jovie Goat Milk Baby Formula Review and Analysis

 From 0-6 months to 6-12 months, the USDA shifts the relative proportion of carbohydrates up, and proteins and fats down.
 This is a difference in European versus American feeding recommendations, with proportions shifting in opposite directions as babies move from Stage 1 to Stage 2.

 Which is the right guideline to follow?
 Our opinion is that the EU standards are more in line with current research, whereas the USDA guidelines are relatively dated.
 But that's just an opinion, and research is constantly changing!

 Does Jovie Stage 3 Meet USDA Nutritional Recommendations?

 As with Stage 2, we use the USDA 6-12 month recommendations.
-Stage 3 is always a difficult comparison to make, because your child will also be eating many first foods (oatmeal and rice cereals, purees) by the time they are 12+ months.
-Those solid foods will complement any feeding done with a Stage 3 formula, making any estimates of formula quantity to fulfill caloric needs of a 12+ month old baby a bit unreasonable.
+Stage 3 is always a difficult comparison to make because your child will also be eating many first foods (oatmeal and rice cereals, purees) by the time they are 12+ months.
+Those solid foods will complement any feeding done with a Stage 3 formula, making any estimates of formula quantity to fulfill the caloric needs of a 12+ month-old baby a bit unreasonable.

 In any event, here is what Jovie Stage 3 provides, at a 150g/day serving:

 |Omega-3||USDA: 0.5g||Stage 3: 0.48g|